koraytugay/koraytugay.github.io/content/literature/cracking-the-coding-interview.md

 - Are all characters lowercase or not?
 - Is palindrome calculation case-sensitive or not?

-Since we are only practicing, lets assume all characters are already lowercase and the character set is limited to ASCII characters.

 My solution is quite different than the ones in the book since I used a `Set`.
+The trick here is to be able to realise all you need actually is to determine whether a string has all all characters even number of times except maybe at most one character only once (that will go the the very middle).

 ```javascript
 function palindromePermutation(string) {